commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 (of `elementType: ReferenceType`) with any of the aforementioned `referenceTypeId`, accordingly applies.
 3. Support for syncing variant attributes with an `AttributeType` of `NestedType` which has an attribute inside of it of `ReferenceType`  with any of the aforementioned `referenceTypeId`, accordingly applies.
+4. Syncing products with cyclic dependencies is not supported yet.
+An example of a cyclic dependency is a product `a` which references a product `b` and at the same time product `b` references product `a`.
+Cycles can contain more than 2 products.
+For example: `a` -> `b` -> `c` -> `a`.
+If there are such cycles, the sync will consider all the products in the cycle as products with missing parents.
+They will be persisted as custom objects in the target project.